-Kelowna joins in Global Climate Strikes - Okanagan | Globalnews.ca
+Kelowna joins in global climate strikes - Okanagan | Globalnews.ca

 Students and their supporters in Kelowna are joining millions of others in 150 countries around the world in public rallies.

 It’s not just students taking part in these events.
-Adults are standing alongside the young protesters, also walking away from thier jobs to participate.
+Adults are standing alongside the young protesters, also walking away from their jobs to participate.

 Dr. Alan Ruddiman from Oliver is one of them.
 He said he’s concerned about how climate change is affecting global and individual health.

+“It circulates globally, and so we’re starting to see the health effects of particulate matter in the air.
+It’s not going away.
+People with asthma, people with chronic lung conditions, people with heart disease are really starting to struggle.”

+WATCH BELOW (Aired March 15, 2019): Vancouver students rally for climate change action

-On Thursday, September 26th, UBCO will be hosting a Climate Strike from 1p.m. to 3p.m. in the Central Courtyard.
+On Thursday, Sept.
+26, UBCO will be hosting a Climate Strike, from 1 p.m. to 3 p.m., in the Central Courtyard.

 © 2019 Global News, a division of Corus Entertainment Inc.